-A Sample Action-Plan Template to support schools in fulfilling the language-based criteria for recognition as a Gaeltacht primary school is provided in Appendix 5.
+A sample action plan template to support schools in fulfilling the language-based criteria for recognition as a Gaeltacht primary school is provided in Appendix 5.
 Schools may use this template and adapt it to suit their own particular school context.
-Each school participating in the Scheme must submit its action plan to the Department for review by 17 June 2022.
+Each school applying to join the Scheme in 2023 must submit its action plan to the Department for review by 16 June 2023.

-Following the review by the Department of an electronic version of action plans submitted, feedback will be provided by the Gaeltacht Education Unit to each school seeking to join the Scheme.
-Schools will have an opportunity to make any necessary amendments to the action plans in September 2022.
-When the action plans have been approved, schools will be able to access the additional resources provided by the Department for schools participating in the Scheme to support the implementation of immersion education from September 2022.
+Following the review by the Department of action plans submitted, feedback will be provided by the Gaeltacht Education Unit to each school seeking to join the Scheme.
+Schools will then have an opportunity to make any necessary amendments to the action plans in September 2023.
+When the action plans have been approved, schools will be able to access the additional resources provided by the Department for schools participating in the Scheme to support the implementation of immersion education from September 2023.